-Western Front is pleased to present Apparition Room, an immersive group exhibition curated by Lee Plested that brings to life digitized artworks from Western Front’s archives to celebrate its 50th year.
+Western Front is pleased to present Apparition Room, an immersive group exhibition curated by Lee Plested that brings together digitized artworks from Western Front’s archives to celebrate its 50th year.
 Set within a scenography of lighting, props, and furnishings by artist Nile Koetting, the exhibition space evokes the cool aesthetics of the waiting room to welcome visitors to slow down, stay a while, and engage in contemplation.
 Performance documentation, and video and sound artworks, play across an arrangement of screens, projections, and speakers showing fifty years of art by over fifty artists experienced on these premises as four hour and a half long programs, which unfold across the exhibition’s duration as detailed below.

-To ground the experience in the body and material world, tours for up to four people are available by registration each Thursday and Saturday at 1:30 and 3:30 p.m.
+To ground the experience in the body and tangible material world, tours for up to four people are available by registration each Thursday and Saturday at 1:30 and 3:30 p.m.
 On these occasions, a host guides visitors through the current program, augmenting their experience with a choreography of gesture, script, and tea service featuring brews devised by artists Bryan Mulvihill and T’uy’t’tanat-Cease Wyss, and ceramic ware by local potters.
 Please note, that on tour days, that main gallery space will only be accessible to drop in visitors between 2:30 - 3:30 p.m.

 Register for a tour here.